paulhanson2000/fm-cmp/README.md

 # TODO: Redbean stuff to look at results
 ```
-To use this pipeline on your own data, simply edit the `config/` files!
+To use this pipeline on your own data, see `config/README.md`.

 # Goals:
 + Reproduce fine mapping results from [2022 DIAMANTE paper](https://doi.org/10.1038/s41588-022-01058-3) ([results to reproduce](https://kp4cd.org/index.php/node/869))